-Outlook for Fiscal 2018
+Outlook for Fiscal 2019

 We expect to continue to pursue strategic acquisitions in the future to strengthen our service offerings in the EIM market, and at any time may be in various stages of discussions with respect to such opportunities.
 We believe we are a value oriented and disciplined acquirer, having efficiently deployed approximately \$5.8 billion on acquisitions over the last 10 years.
 We see our ability to successfully integrate acquired companies and assets into our business as a strength and pursuing strategic acquisitions is an important aspect to our growth strategy.
-During Fiscal 2017, we further demonstrated the implementation of this strategy by acquiring Recommind, CCM Business, and ECD Business.
-For additional details, please refer to note 18 "Acquisitions" to our Consolidated Financial Statements.
-On July 26, 2017, we completed our previously announced acquisition of Covisint Corporation, a leading cloud platform for building Identity, Automotive, and Internet of Things (IoT) applications, for approximately \$103 million.
-On the same day, we announced that we entered into a definitive agreement to acquire Guidance Software Inc. (Guidance), a leading provider of forensic security solutions, for approximately \$240.0 million.
-For more information, please see note 23 "Subsequent Events" to our Consolidated Financial Statements .
+During Fiscal 2018, we further demonstrated the implementation of this strategy by acquiring Covisint, Guidance and Hightail, deploying an aggregate of \$363.8 million.

-While continuing to acquire companies is our leading growth driver, our growth strategy also includes organic growth through internal innovation.
-This year we invested approximately \$282 million in research and development (R&D) and we target to spend approximately 11% to 13% of revenues for R&D next fiscal year.
+While acquiring companies is one of our leading growth drivers, our growth strategy also includes organic growth through ongoing innovation.
+We believe we create sustained value through new innovation by expanding distribution and continually adding value to our installed base of customers.
+This fiscal year we invested approximately \$323 million in research and development (R&D) or approximately 11% of revenue, in line with our target to spend approximately 11% to 13% of revenues for R&D this fiscal year.
 We believe our ability to leverage our global presence is helpful to our organic growth initiatives.

-We recently showcased our new Artificial Intelligence (AI) platform in July 2017 at our annual user conference, "Enterprise World".
-We call our AI platform "OpenText Magellan" (Magellan) and it is scheduled to be available for release in Fiscal 2018.
-Our approach to AI is via an open source code and we believe in making long-term, strategic investments to developing AI.
-As our enterprise software has historically been focused on managing data and content archives, we believe we are well positioned to turn these archives of data into active "data lakes" and we can develop AI to transform this digital information into useful knowledge and insight for our customers.
+We have developed an AI platform called "OpenText Magellan" (Magellan).
+Magellan incorporates Apache Spark, the powerful, open source computing foundation that lets customers take advantage of the flexibility, extensibility, and diversity of an open product stack while maintaining full ownership of their data and algorithms.
+As our enterprise software has historically been focused on managing data and content archives, we believe we are well positioned to turn these archives of data into active "data lakes" and we believe we can develop AI to transform this digital information into useful knowledge and insight for our customers.